Sa Loob at Labas ng Bayan Kong Sawi:

 Emergency Signals from a Filipino Exile

-Editor’s Note: This is the final installment of a three-part essay on the exilic mindset grappling for meaning in the diaspora.
+Editor's Note: This is the Second Part of a three-part essay on the exilic mindset grappling for meaning in the diaspora.
 The author expounds on Filipinos in dispersion defining their space and reasons for their dislocation.
-(See Part 1 and Part 2.)
+Part 1 appeared in the April 2005 issue.
+Part 3 will appear in a subsequent issue.

 Ang hindi lumingon sa pinanggalingan